 The namesake of the park, the wood buffalo (bison), can be found without too much difficulty.
 There is a large heard of them which can be seen regularly visiting a salt pan and you can often see them on the side of the road grazing.

 Wood Buffalo is far out of the way, but is worth visiting.
 It is a wilderness on a scale that you may never experience in your life.

 What to Expect

-Wood Buffalo National Park will feature climate that varies according to the season.
-Hence, it is important to know the climactic conditions so you can decide when it is best to go.
+Wood Buffalo National Park will feature a climate that varies according to the season.
+Hence, it is important to know the climatic conditions so you can decide when it is best to go.

 During the summer, the park is warm and dry during the day.
 The average temperature is around 10 to 30 degree Celsius.
 There are days when it is wet and cool, too.
 It is hottest in July at 22.5 degree Celsius.
 In the winter, the temperature could drop to as low as -40 degree Celsius.
 The coldest months are January and February.

 If you want to visit the Wood Buffalo National Park, you must travel via Mackenzie Highway.
 There will be year-round access to this road.
 You can also access the park during winter via the winter and ice roads that travel from Fort McMurray to Fort Chipewyan.

 View the complete list of Canadian National Parks I visited.